tris203/hawtkeys.nvim/README.md

     },
 }
 ```
-The default config, will get all keymaps using the ```vim.api.nvim_set_keymap``` and ```vim.keymap.set```.
+The default config will get all keymaps using the ```vim.api.nvim_set_keymap``` and ```vim.keymap.set```.

 ## ✍️ Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Contributions are what makes the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
+If you have a suggestion to improve the plugin, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!

 If there is something specific you want to work on then, please open an issue/discussion first to avoid duplication of efforts